morler/mcp-cache/README.md

 ## How It Reduces Token Consumption

-The memory cache server reduces token consumption by automatically storing data that would otherwise need to be re-sent between you and the AI (Claude).
-You don't need to do anything special - the caching happens automatically when you interact with Claude through Cline.
+The memory cache server reduces token consumption by automatically storing data that would otherwise need to be re-sent between you and the language model.
+You don't need to do anything special - the caching happens automatically when you interact with any language model through your MCP client.

 Here are some examples of what gets cached:

 ### 1. File Content Caching
-When Claude reads a file multiple times:
+When reading a file multiple times:
 - First time: Full file content is read and cached
 - Subsequent times: Content is retrieved from cache instead of re-reading the file
 - Result: Fewer tokens used for repeated file operations

 ### 2. Computation Results
-When Claude performs calculations or analysis:
+When performing calculations or analysis:
 - First time: Full computation is performed and results are cached
 - Subsequent times: Results are retrieved from cache if the input is the same
 - Result: Fewer tokens used for repeated computations

 ### 3. Frequently Accessed Data
-When Claude needs the same data multiple times:
+When the same data is needed multiple times:
 - First time: Data is processed and cached
 - Subsequent times: Data is retrieved from cache until TTL expires
 - Result: Fewer tokens used for accessing the same information